prashant-mandal/odoo/README.md

 - Step 1

   - You need to [install docker](https://docs.docker.com/get-docker/) on your local machine.
-  - Once installed, got to the terminal and pull the image for v16.0
+  - Once installed, go to the terminal and pull the image for v16.0

   ```{r, engine='bash', count_lines}
   docker pull prashant7/odoo:odoo16
   ```

-  For other versions of odoo, you can pull the images from my [docker hub](https://hub.docker.com/r/prashant7/odoo)
+  For other versions of odoo, you can pull the images from my [docker hub](https://hub.docker.com/r/prashant7/odoo).

   - Now, that image is pulled.
 You need to run the container.
 For that, first create a new folder in your local machine and execute the following command. you can change the "/path/my_local_folder" with path of your folder.